dragosbanica/licenta/README.md

-This is a vulnerability management tool
+This is my vulnerability management tool